MicrosoftDocs/Viva/WorkplaceAnalytics/Use/chart-types.md

 ### To remove a group trend line from the chart, but keep it in the legend

-* Select the corresponding text in the legend.
+* Select the corresponding group name in the chart's legend (below the chart).

-### To remove a group trend line from the chart completely
+### To remove a group trend line

-* Select the corresponding bar in the adjacent bar chart.
+* Select the corresponding group bar in the adjacent bar chart to remove its line from the trend chart.

-### To reset all added lines from the chart and return to the default view
+### To reset to the default chart

-* Select **Reset**.
+* At the top of the chart, select **Reset**, which removes all added lines from the chart and returns it back to the default chart.

-### To view the specific values for a date
+### To view chart value details

-* On the chart line, hover the cursor on the date you want to see.
+* On the chart line, hover the cursor on the date or data to see more details.

 ### To switch between metrics